Fauna of Scotland: Cryptozoology

-A variety of exotic cats are rumoured to exist, including the 'Beast of Buchan'.
-The 'Kellas Cat' of Moray is a jet black, long-legged animal, and is probably the result of a modern wild cat/domestic cat hybrid, or a melanistic wild cat.
-In earlier times it may have spawned the legend of the Cat Sidhe or "Fairy Cat".
+A variety of exotic felids are rumoured to exist, including the 'Beast of Buchan'.
+The 'Kellas cat' of Moray is a jet black, long-legged animal, and is probably the result of a modern wildcat/domestic cat hybrid, or a melanistic wildcat.
+In earlier times it may have spawned the legend of the cat-sìth or "Fairy Cat".
 The fabulous Loch Ness Monster, possibly a form of "water horse", has a long history; the first recorded sighting allegedly took place in 565 AD.
 More recently, the Stronsay Beast was an unidentified cryptid washed ashore in the Orkney islands in the 19th century.

 Nature conservation in Scotland

 Challenges

 Conservation of the natural environment is well-developed in the United Kingdom.
-The resources of the organisations concerned may be insufficient to the challenge, but the contrast with earlier attitudes about the environment is striking.
-In Victorian times few animals became extinct in Scotland, but the scale of the slaughter on hunting estates was staggering.
-Richard Perry records that on a single estate in the Cairngorms between 1837 and 1840 the following "vermin" were exterminated by keepers purely in the interests of preserving the grouse population:
+During the Victorian era, few animal species became extinct in Scotland, however the scale of ecological degradation was considerable.
+Richard Perry records that on a single estate in the Cairngorms, between 1837 and 1840, the following "vermin" were exterminated by gamekeepers: